dariober/Java-cafe/MiscUtils/README.md

 Classes and methods to convenietly handle bioinformatics data.
 See individual classes for usage.

+# Installation

+You have created a java project where you want to use the classes in **MiscUtils**.
+The steps below assume you are using Eclipse.

-# Installation from compiled jar
+## Option 1: Using compiled jar

 Download the **MiscUtils** jar from [realeses](https://github.com/dariober/Java-cafe/releases).
 Configure you project's build path to include this jar

 Right-click your Project `->` Configure Build Path `->` select Libraries tab `->` Add external jars `->` Select `MiscUtils.x.x.x.jar`

-# Installation from source (using Eclipse)

-You have created a java project where you want to use the classes in **MiscUtils**.
-For this you need:
+## Option 2: From source

 * Check out this repository *This retrieves the whole lot, not just MiscUtils but that's fine*
 ```